p0358/notepadpp-CodeStats/README.md

 3. Enter your [API key](https://codestats.net/my/machines), then press `enter`.

-4. Use Notepad++ like you normally do and your time will be tracked for you automatically.
+4. Use Notepad++ like you normally do and your amount of programming will be tracked for you automatically.

-5. Visit https://codestats.net to see your logged time.
+5. Visit https://codestats.net to see your logged stats.

 OR